Fresno’s Save Mart Center top contender for COVID-19 mass vaccination site

-FRESNO, California (KSEE) – A mass vaccination site is coming to the Central Valley, Gov. Gavin Newsom announced Monday.
+FRESNO, California (KGPE) – A mass vaccination site is coming to the Central Valley, Gov. Gavin Newsom announced Monday.

 “When we heard about the vaccination centers being opened up in only the northern and southern part of the state we were obviously concerned,” said Fresno City Council President Luis Chavez.